 How to Measure Your Bong Bowl Size

-Don’t know what size your bong bowl is?
+Not sure what size your bowl is?
 Here’s how to measure:

 -